dittorahmat/ideb-checking/plan.md

     -   An event listener will be added to the "Submit" button.
 -   **JavaScript Logic:**
     -   When the form is submitted, a loading indicator will be displayed.
-    -   A `fetch` request will be sent to the backend API endpoint for similar searches.
+    -   A `fetch` request will be sent to the new backend API endpoint for similar searches (`/api/similar-search`).
     -   The JSON response (containing potentially multiple results, like in `memory-bank/similar.json`) will be processed.
-    -   The `data` array from the response will be stored in the browser's `sessionStorage`.
+    -   If the response contains data, the `data` array from the response will be stored in the browser's `sessionStorage`.
     -   After successfully storing the data, the page will redirect to `frontend/badan-usaha.html`.
+    -   If no results are found or an error occurs, a popup message "Data tidak ditemukan" will be displayed, with detailed error logging in the backend.

 ### b. `frontend/badan-usaha.html`